dwchoo/ARROW/README.md

     # docker compose -f docker-compose.cpu.yml up -d
     ```

-2.  **Access the Application:** Once the containers are running, open your web browser and go to `http://localhost:38080`.
+3.  **Access the Application:** Once the containers are running, open your web browser and go to `http://localhost:38080`.

-That's it!
-You should now be able to use the application.

 **Note:** This Quick Start uses the default configuration, which is optimized for GPU environments.